Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Static model

 \section{Static model}

 Many diseases exhibit immunity after spreading.
-In this paper, we have predominately considered a model with re-excitable nodes, corresponding roughly to the SIS model.
+In this paper, we have predominately considered a model with re-excitable nodes, corresponding to the SIS model.
 It is, however, also of interest to consider diseases that might have multiple initiation points, but which cannot reinfect an individual after they have contracted the disease.
 This is a modification of the canonical SIR model.
-To consider such diseases, we infect some fraction $p$ of the network.
+To consider such diseases, we initially infect some fraction $p$ of the network.
 Each connection between nodes transmits the infection with probability $q$.
-The analogy to our initial model is not exact because we have disposed of the temporal aspect of the model.
+The analogy to our initial model is not exact because we have disposed of the temporal aspect of the model, i.e. \textit{de novo} infections are not repeatedly introduced to the system.
 Nonetheless, there are two modes by which the disease grows -- a period of spreading followed by the merging of large clusters.
-Unsurprisingly, this model also shows two power-laws in the cluster size, with an exponent of $-2.5$ for $q \rightarrow 0$ and an exponent of $-1.5$ for $p \rightarrow 0$ (cf. Fig.~(\ref{fig:si_sw_static_model})).
+Unsurprisingly, this model also shows two power-laws in the cluster size, with an exponent of $-2.5$ for $q \rightarrow 0$ and an exponent of $-1.5$ for $p \rightarrow 0$ (cf. Fig.~(\ref{fig:sw_static_model})) on directed $k$-regular networks in the percolation and directed percolation limits respectively.

+In contrast to our results with the SIS model, we anticipate that in SIR this transition is more sensitive to the details of the network.
+Immunization plays a role when activity traverses a loop in the network.
+Percolation on directed $k$-regular networks is mean-field, and so loops play little role.
+However, for networks where loops are prevalent (such as small-world networks, or undirected networks) immunization may have a stronger effect.
+It is known, for instance, that the SIR model falls into the dynamical percolation universality class and shows an undirected percolation phase transition on undirected networks \cite{tome2010critical,newman2002spread}.
+The directed percolation exponents are only demonstrated with SIR on directed networks \cite{schwartz2002percolation}.
+It would be interesting to see which aspects of the spreading-merging transition remain, if the SIR model were to be simulated on undirected networks.